ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Message Transport

 Communications between PPM entities are carried over HTTPS {{!RFC2818}}.
 HTTPS provides server authentication and confidentiality.
-In addition, report shares are encrypted directly to the aggregators using HPKE {{!RFC9180}}.
+When client authenticaiton is also required, the client uses the mechanism described in
+{{https-sender-auth}}.

 ## Errors